 As you start your business and add products and services, you will need to check with your state's department of revenue or taxing authority to determine whether your business must handle sales taxes.
-While the specific requirements vary by state, this article will give you the basics you need in order to complete the registration.
+Each state has its own specific requirements vary by state.

 Before You Apply for a Seller's Permit